strimzi/test-clients/README.md

 To build these examples you need some basic requirements.
 Make sure you have `make`, `docker`, `JDK 11` and `mvn` installed.
 By default, the Docker organization to which images are pushed is the one defined by the `USER` environment variable which is assigned to the `DOCKER_ORG` one.
-The organization can be changed exporting a different value for the `DOCKER_ORG` and it can also be the internal registry of an OpenShift running cluster.
+One can change the organization by exporting a different value for the `DOCKER_ORG`, and it can also be the internal registry of an OpenShift running cluster.

 The command for building images with the latest supported Kafka version is: